-At the School we reward and encourage good behaviour and celebrate curricular and extra-curricular achievements from our pupils in the following ways:
+At the School we reward and encourage good behaviour and celebrate curricular and extracurricular achievements from our pupils by:

-- Teachers congratulate pupils; - Teachers positively reinforce good behaviour and good work ethic through verbal praise at every opportunity. - Teachers give boys house points.
+- Teachers congratulate pupils using verbal praise; - Teachers positively reinforce good behaviour and good work ethic through verbal praise at every opportunity. - Teachers give boys house points.
 These can be for a good piece of work, for consistent hard work, for good behaviour, to acknowledge outstanding effort, for being helpful to staff or acts of kindness in school.
 In years 3-8 boys keep a record of their house points in their homework diaries.
-These are collected each week and along with the class totals for Year R-2, combine to give an overall house total each week.
+These are collected each week and along with the class totals for Year R-2, combine to give an overall house total each week. - Pupils individual and collective successes are celebrated in weekly and end of term assemblies: - In the Junior School, we nominate boy's for work of the week certificates given in Junior assembly each week, as well as merit badges - In the Senior School in the weekly House Point assembly House captains congratulate individual weekly house point success.
+There are also star badge targets for boys (Green:60; Blue:120; Red:180; Yellow:240; Bronze:340; Silver:440; Gold:540;) which are awarded as boys achieve these

-- Pupils individual and collective successes are celebrated in weekly and end of term assemblies: - In the Junior School, we nominate boy's for work of the week certificates given in Junior assembly each week, as well as merit badges - In the Senior School in the weekly House Point assembly House captains congratulate individual weekly house point success.
-There are also star badge targets for boys (Green:60; Blue:120; Red:180; Yellow:240; Bronze:340; Silver:440; Gold:540) which are awarded as boys achieve these targets in House point assemblies.
-Year 3 boys also gain badges for their individual house point totals and go to the Deputy Head to receive this badge. - In whole school end of term assemblies boys receive badges for effort and achievement in academic subjects, over all house point winners and for sporting success.
-This is also the opportunity to congratulate boys for achievements across the curriculum from music/art/drama, to MyMaths/Library awards.
+- targets in House point assemblies.
+Year 3 boys also gain badges for their individual house point totals and go to the Deputy Head to receive this badge. - In whole school end of term assemblies boys receive badges for effort and achievement in academic subjects, over all house point winners and for sporting success and effort.
+This is also the opportunity to congratulate boys for achievements across the curriculum from music/art/drama, to Library awards and personal achievement. - Head's Award is a very special award that can be nominated by any staff member for individual pupils or a whole class that have excelled in some way.
+These can range from an outstanding piece of work to a contribution in assembly or for looking after guest visitors to the school.
+Boys visit the Head's office to receive their certificate, are awarded 5 house points and their parents are informed.